Loving at Arm’s Length?

 Their partner may not feel heard and seen as important in the relationship.
 They may feel like their feelings and needs are being ignored or downplayed regularly, making them angry and pushing them apart.

-Trust is an important part of any marriage, but partners with an avoidant-dismissive attachment style may find it hard to trust their partner’s intentions or motives, and they may often be on the lookout for signs of betrayal or abandonment.
+Trust is an important part of any marriage.
+Still, partners with an avoidant-dismissive attachment style may find it hard to trust their partner’s intentions or motives, and they may often be on the lookout for signs of betrayal or abandonment.

 Building trust and a strong foundation of closeness and connection may become elusive in the marriage or love relationship.
 The avoidant-dismissive partner may quickly pull away or shut down at the first sign of what they see as a threat, hurting and confusing their partner.